bollu/bollu.github.io/README.md

 juggling notattion.

-# Big list of questions on the structure of graphs
+# questions on the structure of graphs

 I've been trying to get more of a feeling for graphs lately, so I'm collecting sources of "structural" questions of graphs and answers for these questions.